Sessions

 After completing this session, participants will be able to:

-1. To spotlight workplace change as an important determinant of employee mental
+1. To spotlight workplace change as an important determinant of employee mental wellbeing

-2. To contrast different forms of change and their differential impact on employee mental
+2. To contrast different forms of change and their differential impact on employee mental wellbeing

 3. To identify best practices and challenges when working in the employee wellbeing space